MC2114/Cybersecurity-Challenges/network_investigation/writeup.md

 ```
 </details>

 A "sane" value for <code>net.ipv4.tcp_max_syn_backlog</code> in Ubuntu's sysctl.conf is typically between 1024 and 4096.
-Before we configurated the system:
+Our current value is low in comparison (I can't be too sure, there are conflicting information online after all) but this is where I ran out of time for a bit.
 ```shell
 $ sysctl -q net.ipv4.tcp_max_syn_backlog
 net.ipv4.tcp_max_syn_backlog = 128
 ```
+Very cool [note](https://gist.github.com/magnetikonline/2760f98f6bf654d5ad79) on <code>sysctl</code> netowrking that I found (and will try later).
+Thank you for reading until here, I was pretty clueless throughout the challenge (and I did not find anything much I think) but this was a lot of fun!